ABScribe: Rapid Exploration & Organization of Multiple Writing Variations in Human-AI Co-Writing Tasks using Large Language Models: Evaluating ABScribe

 \subsection{Participants}

-We recruited 12 writers (5 women, 7 men), aged 18 to 34, all of whom reported proficiency in reading and writing in English.
-They were screened for prior experience in a broad variety of both fiction and non-fiction writing genres.
-We included a range of prior experience levels of AI tool usage.
-This was done to ensure that our findings were not tied to specific genres or specific AI usage traits.
-Moreover, all participants had sufficient writing experience to be able to comment on the revision process and its applicability to different kinds of writing.
-See Table \ref{table:participants} for writer profiles.
+We recruited 12 writers (5 women, 7 men, aged 18 to 34) through flyers and study invitation messages on social networking services, such as LinkedIn and Facebook.
+All participants reported proficiency in reading and writing in English and were screened for prior experience in a broad variety of both fiction and non-fiction writing genres.
+We included participants with a range of prior experience levels in AI tool usage.
+This ensured that our findings were not limited to specific genres or AI usage patterns.
+All participants had ample writing experience, enabling them to effectively comment on the revision process and its relevance across various writing forms.
+Refer to Table \ref{table:participants} for writer profiles.
+Participants were compensated with 30 CAD.
+The institution’s research ethics board has approved the protocol.